swordbeta/swordbeta.com/content/post/graylog2-on-amazon-ecs.md

 }
 ~~~

 A default logspout environment is only able to send logs to a server that accepts syslogs.
-Graylog is able to receive syslogs but we actually really want to use gelf.
+Graylog is able to receive syslogs but with syslog we can't tell from what container or image a log message came from.
+With the gelf adapter for logspout you're able to see that information.
 If you want to send logs over gelf replace the `gliderlabs/logspout` image with `vincit/logspout-gelf`, which is an image with a gelf third-party adapter pre-installed.
 Replace `udp://graylog.example.org:1514` with `gelf://graylog.example.org:1514` and you're set.
 Happy logging!